 The Community Achievements in Planning Award recognizes a community in the state that has compiled a remarkable level of community progress in planning, often through adverse situations, to move itself forward.
 Progress may be shown through adoption of a comprehensive plan, significant steps in implementing a comprehensive plan, or other citizen-based initiatives related to land use planning.

 The 2018 Community Achievements in Planning Award recipient was the City of Richwood.
 Without resources to hire a consultant or staff, Richwood worked with the LUSDLC to create a vision and adopt that vision through a comprehensive plan.
-Richwood adopted their final comprehensive plan only a few days before the devastating 2016 floods ravaged the “City by the Cherry.”
+Richwood adopted its final comprehensive plan only a few days before the devastating 2016 floods ravaged the “City by the Cherry.”
 Undaunted by the enormous challenges presented, the city managed to implement several aspects of their comprehensive plan and showed great resilience on the part of residents and city staff.
 The city began enforcing the building code to ensure the health and safety of its citizens.
 Over 100 dilapidated structures have been demolished since 2016, while at the same time preserving several structures in the community.
 Many new businesses have opened up in Richwood since the flood, as well as a small business incubator.
-The community has also started hosting a concert series in the garden park, upgraded the recreational fields, developed a solar panel park in downtown Richwood, rebuilt homes, and created an Artisan Co-Op and Heritage Center to feature unique items made by local crafters and artisans and showcase Richwood’s rich history.
+The community has started hosting a concert series in the garden park, upgraded the recreational fields, developed a solar panel park in downtown Richwood, rebuilt homes, and created an Artisan Co-Op and Heritage Center to feature unique items made by local crafters and artisans and showcase Richwood’s rich history.
 The city also completed the design phase of a sidewalk improvement project for Main Street, added a disc golf course to the park, and is creating handicapped-accessible fishing and small craft put-in opportunities.

 The inaugural recipient of the Community Achievements in Planning Award was the City of Weston, West Virginia (2017).